In the modern league, the NHL has a firm cap on how young its youngest players can be.

 The uniting factor between the skaters who rank as the youngest players in NHL history is that they all debuted between 1942 and 1943, while many teams were deprived of their usual starters due to World War II.

 Those were the days of the Original Six, half of which are favoured in the NHL odds to win the Stanley Cup again.
-The Rangers (+650), Bruins (+1100), and Maple Leafs (+1600) are all very much in the mix.
+The Rangers, Bruins, and Maple Leafs remain marquee franchises.

 Which Modern NHL Young Players Hold Records?

-This season, we’ve seen Connor Bedard take to NHL competition with ease, seemingly making good on the generational talent he showcased prior to the 2023 NHL Draft.
+Connor Bedard took to NHL competition with ease in 2023-24, seemingly making good on the generational talent he showcased prior to the 2023 NHL Draft.

 It took Bedard just under four periods of play to score his first goal, making him the Chicago Blackhawks’ third-youngest goalscorer ever at 18 years and 86 days of age – trailing only Grant Mulvey (18 years, 32 days) and Eddie Olczyk (18 years, 56 days).